 Bobbie and Dave have three children and six grandchildren.
 All reside in the Midland area.

-Bobbie is the President and CEO of the Charles J. Strosacker Foundation, located in Midland.
+Bobbie was the President and CEO of the Charles J. Strosacker Foundation for 18 years.
 She has been serving as a trustee and officer since 2001.
 She has helped to grant more than $28M in that time.
 She serves on the following boards:

 - Wolverine Bancorp